tips

 • Reflective vest (must be inside the car, not in the boot)

-• Warning triangle (still valid until 2026)
+• Warning triangle (still valid for tourists in rental cars)

 • Spare glasses (if you wear prescription lenses)